 The Auckland Star reporter was similarly impressed.
 This report bursts with a level of genuine pride and amazement, cutting through the usual 1930s vernacular deployed when discussing women and female achievement:

-- Batten’s 1938 autobiography, My Life (available courtesy of the New Zealand Electronic Text Collection).
+Check out Batten’s 1938 autobiography, My Life (New Zealand Electronic Text Collection - held by Victoria University).